dotnet/dotNext/docs/features/cluster/aspnetcore.md

 Typically, `PersistentState` class is not used directly because it is not aware how to interpret commands contained in the log entries.
 This is the responsibility of the data state machine.
 It can be defined through overriding of the two methods:
 1. `ValueTask ApplyAsync(LogEntry entry)` method is responsible for interpreting committed log entries and applying them to the underlying persistent data storage.
-1. `SnapshotBuilder CreateSnapshotBuilder(byte[] buffer)` method is required if you want to enable log compaction.
-The returned builder squashed the series of log entries into the single log entry called **snapshot**.
+1. `SnapshotBuilder CreateSnapshotBuilder()` method is required if you want to enable log compaction.
+The returned builder squashes the series of log entries into the single log entry called **snapshot**.
 Then the snapshot can be persisted by the infrastructure automatically.
 By default, this method always returns **null** which means that compaction is not supported.

 > [!NOTE]
 > .NEXT library doesn't provide default implementation of the database or persistent data storage based on Raft replication